jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Science calls it the second law of thermodynamics.
 It's most commonly called entropy.
 This is the fundamental law that describes how objects and energy systems naturally tend to increase in disorganization over time.

 In a way, entropy is the universe's natural accounting system for energy transformation.
 The results of the statistical behavior of particles probabilistically shifting between states of order and disorder.
-For example, natural forces create stars that generate immense radiation energy, but natural force also use up this fuel and turn the star effectively dark.
+For example, natural forces create stars that generate immense radiation energy, but natural force also use this fuel and turn the star effectively dark.

 To realize what the second law of thermodynamics does over time, think of this comparison.